heiher/hev-socks5-server/README.md

   port: 1080
   # Listen address (ipv4|ipv6)
   listen-address: '::'
-  # DNS server address (ipv4|ipv6)
-  dns-address: 8.8.8.8
-  # Resolve domain to IPv6 address first
-  ipv6-first: false

 #auth:
 #  username:
 #  password:

 #misc:
-   # null, stdout, stderr or file-path
+   # stdout, stderr or file-path
-#  log-file: null
+#  log-file: stderr
    # debug, info, warn or error
 #  log-level: warn
    # If present, run as a daemon with this pid file